wxifaras/building-agent/src/auth-reactmsal-quickstart/README.md

 In the project directory, you can run:

-### `npm start`
+### `npm run dev`

-Runs the app in the development mode.\
+Runs the app in development mode with hot-reload.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
+The page will automatically reload when you make changes.
-You will also see any lint errors in the console.

-### `npm test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm run build`

-Builds the app for production to the `build` folder.\
+Builds the app for production to the `.next` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.
+It optimizes the build for the best performance with automatic code splitting, image optimization, and more.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+### `npm start`

+Runs the production build created by `npm run build`.\
+Use this to test the production version locally.

+### `npm run lint`

+Runs Next.js ESLint to check for code quality issues.

 ### `npm run eject`